labdaddy/KVM/openssh-setup.md

 - Should show this: `id_rsa id_rsa.pub known_hosts`.
 The known_hosts file now has the public key, id_rsa.pub and id_rsa files have the public and private keys of my user account (root).
 - Make sure you and only you have access to this file with: `chmod 700 .ssh`
 - Next we need to get this PUBLIC key onto the target server.
-- This can be accomplished using secure copy or scp: `scp .ssh/id_rsa.pub {destination} username@IPaddress:/path/to/file`
-- OR by using: `ssh-copy-id -i id_rsa.pub server2` (or whatever name you put into the known_host file)
+- This can be accomplished using secure copy or scp: `ssh-copy-id -i id_rsa.pub server2` (or whatever name you put into the known_host file) OR BY USING `scp .ssh/id_rsa.pub {destination} username@IPaddress:/path/to/file`
 - The system will ask for the password and then show: `id_rsa.pub` to indicate successful copy.
 - Now we check to make sure it works: `ssh {servername}`.
 Enter password for key authentication when prompted.
 And now we should be on the other server.
 To verify this type: `ip a s` this will display ip address of the server you are logged into and should indicate that you are in fact on the remote server.
 - Now to make sure that everything is in order, check the authorized keys file: cat .ssh/authorized_keys.
 Should show a huge public key.